Black

 I am a black father!

-Child, look to us!
+Child, look at us!

 We may not have the answer you want to hear, but as God is our witness, we love you without fail!